kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 #### RBAC

-Access is controlled via standard RBAC on the ResourcePoolStatusRequest API:
+Access is controlled via standard RBAC on the ResourcePoolStatusRequest API.
+**No new default ClusterRoles are created** - administrators must explicitly grant access to users who need this feature.

+- `cluster-admin` has full access automatically (existing wildcard permissions)
+- Other users require explicit RBAC grants via custom ClusterRole/ClusterRoleBinding
+- This feature is **not** added to `system:aggregate-to-admin` or similar roles

+Example ClusterRole for granting access:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1